Pediatric Dental Residency Program

 Children’s Dental Center serves the needs of nearly 14,500 unique patients, including more than 34,000 patient visits/year and is one of the busiest specialty clinics at Children’s Wisconsin.
 Every patient gives residents an opportunity to learn pediatric dentistry in a hands-on environment.

-Community Service: The program is directly involved with Give Kids a Smile annually.
-Residents actively volunteer with other organizations, such as Special Olympics and the Hunger Task Force.
-Residents also may provide educational seminars to area dentists and medical staffs regarding topics in pediatric dentistry.
+Community Service: Residents actively volunteer with a variety of community service organizations, such as Special Olympics and Hunger Task Force.
+Residents also provide educational seminars to area dentists and medical staffs on topics in pediatric dentistry.

 Curriculum